MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/set-password-to-never-expire.md

 >

 > [!TIP]
-> All this Cmdlets requires the download and install of this AzureAD module into your local computer.
+> All these cmdlets requires the download and install of this AzureAD module into your local computer.
-> To do this you can execute powershell in an elevated console.
-(Click on windows/Type "Powershell" right click and "execute as administrator")
+> To do this you can run powershell in an elevated console.
+(Click on windows/Type "Powershell" right click and "run as administrator")
-> Finally run :
+> Finally run:
 >  ```
 >  Install-Module AzureAD
 > ```